-As Kubernetes continues to grow in popularity, organizations are asking: “Which is better, Kubernetes or Docker?”
-This inquiry makes it sound as though they are exchangeable, but that’s incorrect.
-They are complementary.
-Docker is a platform for building and handling containers, and Kubernetes (aka k8s) is an orchestrator for container platforms like Docker.
-Many businesses use them together.
-A more apt comparison would be Docker Swarm versus Kubernetes (more on this later).
+As Kubernetes grows in popularity, organizations ask: “Which is better, Kubernetes or Docker?”
+This question makes it sound as though the two technologies are interchangeable, but it makes more sense to think of them as complementary.
+In the simplest terms, Docker is a software platform for creating containerized applications.
+The Docker runtime can be used to host and run containerized applications manually.
+Kubernetes (often shortened to K8s) is an orchestrator that automates the process of running containerized, cloud native applications created with Docker or other tools.
+Companies often use Docker and Kubernetes together.
+A more apt comparison would be Docker Swarm vs. Kubernetes (more on this later).

 What are the differences between Kubernetes and Docker?